10 tips for flying with your musical instrument

 6. Be prepared for your instrument to go through security

 In an ideal world, your instrument would be touched by no one but you and your musically adept hands.
-But in reality, the security guards will probably want to have a look inside the case to check nothing dodgy is going on.
+But in reality, the security guards will probably want to have a look inside the case.

 7. Don’t put any liquids in your case

-See: remove all other items from your case.
-Even if you come across some temptingly reduced liquids in the Duty Free section, putting them in your instrument case during the flight is probably a bad idea.
+Even if you come across some temptingly reduced liquids in the Duty Free section, don’t let them anywhere near your instrument case.

 8. Put some ‘Fragile’ stickers on the case